videolan/vlc/modules/video_filter/atmo/README.txt

 See the file COPYING for license information.
 ----------------------------------------------------------------------

-for detailed informations visit the VDR-Wiki: http://www.vdr-wiki.de/wiki/index.php/Atmo-plugin
+for detailed information visit the VDR-Wiki: http://www.vdr-wiki.de/wiki/index.php/Atmo-plugin

 Development: